davidmyersdev/dx/README.md

 - `dx irb` - launch an interactive `irb` repl

 You can run `dx -h` if you forget how to use it.

+The current directory is mounted in a Docker [volume](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) and set as the [working directory](https://docs.docker.com/engine/reference/commandline/run/#set-working-directory--w) inside the container at `/dxdir`.

 ### Supported commands